AbstractSDK/old-app-template/README.md

-# Abstract Add-On Module Template
+# Abstract App Module Template
-This is a repository for developing an add-on using [Abstract-OS](https://abstract.money).
+This is a repository for developing an app using [Abstract-OS](https://abstract.money).
-It includes a template for the add-on module, as well as deployment scripts.
+It includes a template for the app module, as well as deployment scripts.

 ## Features
 - Abstracted handlers for `instantiate`, `query`, `execute`, `migrate`